ShaonMajumder/ShaonMajumder/README.md

 - 🧠 **Engineer & Architect** – designing **scalable APIs**, **microservices**, and **AI-powered products**.
 - 🚀 **Leader** – have served as **Engineering Manager**, **CTO**, and **Founder**, mentoring teams and shipping products end-to-end.
 - 🤖 **Robotics & IoT background** – 5+ years as a robotics startup founder (drones, automation, IoT dashboards).
-- 🌍 **Lifelong learner** – love exploring new domains: healthcare, telecom, fintech, logistics, garments, ecommerce & more.
+- 🌍 **Lifelong learner** – love exploring new domains.
+Landed on healthcare, telecom, fintech, logistics, garments, ecommerce, robotics, IOT & more ...

 <!-- Here are some ideas to get you started: -->
 <!-- - 🔭 I’m currently working on ... -->